ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 ## Related Content
 {: #serverless-github-traffic-analytics-11}

 Here are links to additional information on the topics covered in this tutorial.
-The app itself is available in this [GitHub repository](https://github.com/IBM-Cloud/github-traffic-stats).
+The app itself is available in this [GitHub repository](https://github.com/IBM-Cloud/github-traffic-stats){: external}.

 Documentation:
 * [{{site.data.keyword.appid_short}} documentation](/docs/appid?topic=appid-getting-started)